michaelloos/Portfolio/NBA Salary Model/readme.md

 # NBA Salary Model

-Analysis using R studio to generate a linear regression model to predict an NBA player's salary based on player characteristics and statistics.
+R script containing analysis to generate a multiple linear regression model to predict an NBA player's salary based on player characteristics and statistics.

 # Analysis